Growing Plant Starts

 High School Horticulture Class/Future Farmers of America

 Partners can be an excellent source for securing donations of plant starts and labor.
 Many high schools now offer classes on horticulture and agriculture that often require students to grow a certain number and variety of plants that are often sold in plant sales to raise money for their clubs.
 Clubs such as Future Farmers of America (FFA) and 4H are exposed to different aspects of farming and environmental studies, and are required to fulfill a number of community service hours to maintain membership.
-Teachers of these classes sometimes bring in community partners such as local businesses to aid with their programs so the HAH can usually find a way to bring their site onboard.
+Teachers of these classes sometimes bring in community partners such as local businesses to aid with their programs so the Harvest VISTA can usually find a way to bring their site onboard.
 The VISTA can form a relationship with the teachers overseeing these projects and spread the word about their plant sale.
 Students can also be brought on as volunteers in gardens and greenhouses to fulfill community service requirements.

 Lessons Learned Overall